 Instructions: Utilizing the following subsections, describe decisions made that impact the proposed database design.
 This should include the platform and database management system (DBMS) chosen for the project.
 Include any other information relevant to the database design decisions (e.g., Data Conversion Plan, Service Level Agreements (SLAs)).
 The Design Decisions section is written at a higher level than the subsequent Detailed Database Design section, and provides an understanding and rationale for the content in the Detailed Database Design section.

-Storage options:
+We used captera.com and cloudways.com to compare the different providers.

+We looked at the needs and what solution would accommodate them for the best price.

 Key Factors Influencing Design

 Instructions: Describe key functional or non-functional requirements that influenced the design.
 If all such decisions are explicit in the requirements, this section shall so state.
 Design decisions that respond to requirements designated as critical (e.g., those for performance, availability, security, or privacy) shall be placed in separate subparagraphs.

-Because of the nature of our data (structured data), its low volume (MB), frequency (weekly updates) and the use cases (aggregations) we decided to go with a relational database.
+Because of the nature of our data (structured data), its low volume (MB), frequency (weekly updates) and the use cases (aggregations) we decided to go with a relational database with a war storage option.

 See also Appendix C & D.

+See 3.5

 Functional Design Decisions